 - Duration of vaccine protection is unknown; no booster is required.

-Infection with rotavirus is nearly universal, and almost all children have been infected by age 5 years.
-Infection can occur as early as age 2 months, but most cases occur between ages 6 months and 2 years.
+Risk exists for children younger than 5 years and adult travelers (with weakened immune systems) going to developing countries.
+Infection can occur as early as age 2 months, but most cases occur between the ages of 6 months and 2 years.

 Consequences of Infection